djflorio/MIDIPunch/CONTRIBUTING.md

     - [htmllint](https://htmllint.github.io/)
     - [bootlint](https://github.com/twbs/bootlint)
     - [standard js](https://standardjs.com/)
-- The automated checks add comments as to what you can improve.
+- If the automated checks fail, click on _details_ to see what failed specifically
 - Wait for pull request to be reviewed.

 ## Coding style